Highly polar molecules consisting of a copper or silver atom interacting with an alkali-metal or alkaline-earth-metal atom: Results and discussion

 Table~\ref{tab:atoms} collects the static electric dipole and quadrupole polarizabilities, ionization potentials, and the lowest $S$--$P$ excitation energies of the alkali-metal, alkaline-earth-metal, Cu, and Ag atoms.
 Present theoretical values are compared with the most accurate available theoretical or experimental data.
 The calculated static electric dipole and quadrupole polarizabilities coincide with previous data within 0-10.7$\,$a.u.~and 1-333$\,$a.u.~that correspond to an error of 0-4.6$\,\%$ (1.1\% on average) and 0.1-4.5$\,\%$ (1.4\% on average), respectively.
 The ionization potentials and the lowest $S$--$P$ excitation energies agree with experiential data within 22-421$\,$cm$^{-1}$ and 2-1562$\,$cm$^{-1}$ that is 0.1-1.3$\,\%$ (0.31$\,\%$ on average) and 0.01-5.2$\,\%$ (1.9\% on average), respectively.
 The description of the heaviest alkali-metal and alkaline-earth-metal atoms and the Cu and Ag atoms is the most challenging.

 The overall agreement between calculated atomic properties and the most accurate available experimental or theoretical data is very good.
-It confirms that the employed CCSD(T) method, basis sets, and energy-consistent pseudopotentials properly treat the relativistic effects and reproduce the correlation energy while being close to being converged in the size of the basis function set.
+It confirms that the employed electronic structure methods, basis sets, and energy-consistent pseudopotentials properly treat the relativistic effects and reproduce the correlation energy while being close to being converged in the size of the basis function set.
 Thus, the used methodology should also provide an accurate description of interatomic interactions and molecular properties investigated in the next subsections.
-Based on the above and our previous experience~\cite{SmialkowskiPRA20}, we estimate the total uncertainty of the calculated ground-state $X^1\Sigma^+$ and $X^2\Sigma^+$ potential energy curves at the equilibrium distance to be of the order of 250-600$\,$cm$^{-1}$ that corresponds to 2-5\% of the interaction energy.
+Based on the above, test calculations for smaller basis sets, and our previous experience~\cite{SmialkowskiPRA20}, we estimate the total uncertainty of the calculated ground-state $X^1\Sigma^+$ and $X^2\Sigma^+$ potential energy curves at the equilibrium distance to be of the order of 250-600$\,$cm$^{-1}$ that corresponds to 2-5\% of the interaction energy.
+The quality of employed energy-consistent pseudopotentials and basis sets, followed by the lack of the exact treatment of the triple and higher excitations in the employed CCSD(T) method, are primary limiting factors.
 The uncertainty of the long-range interaction coefficients is of the same order of magnitude.
 The relative uncertainty of the weakly bound $a^3\Sigma^+$ potential energy curves is expected to be a bit larger.